 • Take out a home-equity loan (interest is deductible)

-Here’s why tax planning is so important:
+Here’s why tax planning is such an important part of effective wealth management:

 If you and your spouse make $300,000 or more ($275,000 for head of households and $250,000 for single filers), your personal and dependent exemptions will be gradually phased out.
 For every $2,500 of adjusted gross income (AGI) over $300,000, your exemptions will be reduced by 2%.
 Personal exemptions disappear at income levels over $422,500 for joint filers.
 (Note that these income thresholds will be adjusted annually for inflation.)